 I’ve mentioned before how my teacher often expresses his hatred towards science vis a vis its nature of changing as new evidence emerges and information that we once thought was true gets modified.
 In his free time, he’s a bird expert, and as examples he will often accuse scientists of not being able to predict every time with 100% accuracy the migration dates and patterns of every single type of bird.
 If scientists can’t accurately predict that, how can they predict anything more important, like evolutionary claims?

 His example today, though, was that scientists are constantly pushing back the dates that they believe the earliest humans existed.
 I, of course, find it quite fascinating that we still continue to find new evidence of where we came from and when modern humans first arrived on the scene.
 You can guess that my professor doesn’t see it that way, though.
-He actually got himself so worked up that he was yelling in class as he expressed his anger that archaeologists can find a bone the size of a piece of chalk, use it to estimate that it is a homo sapien bone, and use that to estimate the time that the earliest homo sapiens walked the Earth.
+He actually got himself so worked up that he was yelling in class as he expressed his anger that paleoanthropologists can find a bone the size of a piece of chalk, use its DNA to determine that it is a hominid bone, and use that to estimate the time that modern humans walked the Earth.

 He ridiculed the way that National Geographic goes on for pages and pages about the discovery of these tiny bones and their implications, and he mocked the way that those in the scientific community see such articles and applaud the scientists in awe.
 He of course made the claim that it must take more faith to arrive to the conclusion that a tiny bone can tell you when human history began than it would to believe in the story of Adam and Eve.
 He even asked students in the class to back him up.
 Most nodded along when asked “Isn’t it unbelievable that scientists are praised for this and that people really trust them?”, but if he had called on me, I would have said “Well, they probably used the scientific method, and they are probably experts on what bones go to what animal and how to test how old a bone is, so I’d say yeah, it is actually pretty amazing that they are able to do that, and yes, I trust their ever-changing words.”